fadidevv/react-native-fblogin/README.md

 ---
 ## Setup Facebook Login App

-You will need to create [Facebook Login App](https://developers.facebook.com/apps/) to use with this component and +add `https://facebook.com/connect/login_success.html` redirect-url in your Facebook Login App Settings in `Valid OAuth Redirect URIs` input field, this link is required in Facebook Login App as it will get use when redirection will occurs when user will logged-in from your application, also you can control this redirect-url from this component as a prop `redirectUrl='YOUR_REDIRECT_URL'` for server-side scriptings like `PHP, JSP, nodeJS` to store user information like `token,first_name,last_name` when user will logged-in but it's optional.
+You will need to create [Facebook Login App](https://developers.facebook.com/apps/) to use with this component and +add [Click to see Link](https://facebook.com/connect/login_success.html) in your redirect-url Facebook Login App Settings in `Valid OAuth Redirect URIs` input field, this link is required in Facebook Login App as it will get use when redirection will occurs when user will logged-in from your application, also you can control this redirect-url from this component as a prop `redirectUrl='YOUR_REDIRECT_URL'` for server-side scriptings like `PHP, JSP, nodeJS` to store user information like `token,first_name,last_name` when user will logged-in but it's optional.
 If you have created already Facebook Login App then you can skip all steps except adding redirect-url in your Facebook Login App Settings in `Valid OAuth Redirect URIs` input field.
 When everything is done you just need to grab `clientId` and `secretKey` from your Facebook Login App, this component will need these props later.

 **Note**: When you create new `Facebook Login App` by default App mode always set to `development` and this component works fine with it, but when you are ready to upload your React Native app to the appstores do not forget to submit your `Facebook Login App` for reviewing to change it's status from `development` to `public` mode.